 Taylor Sheridan Bio

-Sheridan Taylor Gibler Jr., known professionally as Taylor Sheridan, is an American writer, producer, director, and actor born May 21, 1970.
-He is best known as the co-creator of the television series Yellowstone and as the creator of its prequel series 1883 and 1923, and for writing the critically acclaimed films Sicario and Hell or High Water.
+Sheridan Taylor Gibler Jr., known professionally as Taylor Sheridan, is an American writer, producer, director, and actor.
+Born on May 21, 1970, in Chapel Hill, North Carolina, he has become one of the most distinctive voices in contemporary Western and crime storytelling.
+He is best known as the co-creator of the television series Yellowstone and the creator of its prequels 1883 and 1923, along with several other Paramount+ dramas.

 Early Life and Background